The God in the Bowl

-An illustration of a dramatic scene in The God in the Bowl as depicted by Mark Schultz in The Coming of Conan the Cimmerian (Del Rey, 2003).
-The original short story was written by Robert E. Howard and first appeared in a 1952 issue of Space Science Fiction magazine.
+An illustration of a scene in The God in the Bowl as depicted by Mark Schultz in The Coming of Conan the Cimmerian (Del Rey, 2003).

 "The God in the Bowl" is one of the original short stories featuring the sword and sorcery hero Conan the Cimmerian, written by American author Robert E. Howard but not published during his lifetime.
 Set during the fictional Hyborian Age, the plot sees Conan robbing a temple museum only to become the prime suspect in a murder mystery.
 The story first saw publication in September 1952 in Space Science Fiction and has been reprinted many times since.

 Plot summary

-In the Nemedian municipality of Numalia, the second largest city of Nemedia, Conan enters a museum and antique house called the Temple of Kallian Publico.
+In the Nemedia city of Numalia, Conan enters a museum and antique house called the Temple of Kallian Publico.

-While robbing the museum, Conan becomes embroiled in a murder investigation.
+While robbing the museum, the foreign barbarian Conan becomes embroiled in an unrelated murder investigation.
 The strangled corpse of the temple's owner and curator, Kallian Publico, is found by a night watchman.
-Though the Cimmerian is the prime suspect, the investigating magistrate, Demetrio, and the prefect of police, Dionus, show forbearance.
-The two allow Conan to remain free and keep his unsheathed sword while their men search the premises.
-A combination of Conan's physique, his glare, and his insistence that he'll disembowel the first person who tried to apprehend him keeps the guards at bay.
+Though Conan is the prime suspect, the investigating magistrate, Demetrio, and the prefect of police, Dionus, are unwilling to immediately subdue him by force, as he threatens them with his sword.

-As his investigation unfolds, the magistrate learns from Promero, Publico's clerk, that Publico had received from Stygia a bowl-like sarcophagus which now lies unsealed, open, and empty.
-This sarcophagus is a priceless relic found among the tombs beneath the Stygian pyramids and sent to Kalanthes (Note: In the De Camp version called Caranthes) of Hanumar, Priest of Ibis, "because of the love which the sender bore the priest of Ibis".
-Intercepting this item meant for Kalanthes, Publico believes the sarcophagus contains the diadem of the giant-kings.
+As the investigation unfolds and others are called forward, the magistrate learns from Promero, Publico's clerk, that Publico had received from Stygia a bowl-shaped sarcophagus which now lies unsealed, open, and empty.
+This sarcophagus is a priceless relic found among the tombs beneath the Stygian pyramids and sent to a priest named Kalanthes.
+(Note: In the De Camp version called Caranthes) Intercepting this item meant for Kalanthes, Publico believes the sarcophagus contains the diadem of the giant-kings.
 But the object held something more insidious.

-While the magistrate and his men are baffled when uncovering this information, it turns out the murderer may have been non-human and was contained within the now-opened sarcophagus.
-A scream forces the police to retreat, leaving Conan to fend for himself with the roaming murderer.
-Conan locates the culprit, a giant serpent that he dispatches with his long sword.
+The magistrate and his men are baffled when uncovering this information.
+Conan slays a young aristocrat who orders his arrest and then wounds several of the encircling men.
+Suddenly, a scream of terror from the inner chamber causes the police and others to retreat, leaving Conan to fend for himself with the roaming murderer.
+Conan locates and decapitates the culprit, only to realize its identity afterwards: a giant serpent.